ahmetrecayiozturk/SpringSecurityWithJwt/README.md

 ## Extending

 - Add more user roles/privileges by extending the `User` entity and security config.
-- Integrate with databases by configuring your preferred datasource.
+- Integrate with databases by configuring your preferred datasource in `src/main/resources/application.properties`.

+## Notes

+- **Configuration:**
+  All application configuration (database, port, etc.) should be managed in `src/main/resources/application.properties`.
+  **Warning:** The `application.properties` file is ignored by git for security reasons.
+  If you need to share configuration, create an `application-example.properties` file with placeholder values.

 ## License